Hemorrhoids – Causes, Symptoms, and Modern Treatment Options

 For acute symptoms, locally applied preparations such as ointments or suppositories are used.
 They can have anti-inflammatory effects, reduce swelling, and relieve itching or burning.
 These measures primarily serve symptom control and support healing.

-How CANNEFF® suppositories can be used as support for hemorrhoids?
+How CANNEFF® suppositories can be used to support treatment of hemorrhoids?

-CANNEFF® suppositories with CBD and hyaluronic acid can be used as an adjunct for internal and external hemorrhoids to relieve typical symptoms such as irritation, burning, a feeling of tension, and mucous membrane irritations in the anal area.
-The combination of CBD and hyaluronic acid acts locally as an anti-inflammatory, soothing, and mucous membrane-protecting agent while also supporting the moisturizing and regeneration of the sensitive anal mucosa.
+CANNEFF® Suppositories with CBD and Hyaluronic Acid can be used alongside treatment for internal and external hemorrhoids to relieve typical symptoms such as irritation, burning, a feeling of tension, and mucous membrane irritation in the anal area.
+The combination of CBD and hyaluronic acid works locally as an anti-inflammatory, soothing, and mucous membrane-protecting agent while also supporting the moisturizing and regeneration of the sensitive anal mucosa.

-As a medical device, CANNEFF® is not considered an alternative treatment method but a conventional, locally effective therapy option for mucous membrane-related symptoms in the context of hemorrhoidal disease.
+As a medical device, CANNEFF® is not considered an alternative treatment method but rather a conventional, locally effective therapy option for mucosal complaints associated with hemorrhoidal disease.
 However, its use does not replace causal treatment of hemorrhoids.
-Especially in more pronounced, painful, or bleeding cases, medical evaluation and possibly further therapy are required.
+Especially in cases of more pronounced, painful, or bleeding symptoms, medical evaluation and possibly further therapy are required.

-Preventing hemorrhoids: What helps in the long term?
+Preventing hemorrhoids: What helps in the long run?

 Sustainable prevention is primarily based on healthy bowel function.
 Regular exercise, a balanced diet with sufficient fiber, and mindful bowel habits are central measures.
 Avoiding prolonged sitting in daily life and on the toilet also helps relieve the anal area.